knav33n/knav33n/README.md

 Hi 👋 My name is Naveen
 =======================

-I am a Javascript Developer( React | Node ) keen on hopping into Devops
+I am a Javascript Developer( React | Node ), Devops Engineer
 ----------------------------------------------------------------

 A passionate generalist with over 6 years of experience developing web applications.
 My strongest skill has been Javascript and I have had the opportunity to work on many web applications, which were front-end heavy and were built using React JS.